 What about string material?

-There are many different alloys used for electric guitar strings.
+Electric guitar strings use many different metal alloys.
 You have nickel strings, stainless steel strings, nickel plated steel strings and coated guitar strings that have an external coating on the strings in an attempt to make them last longer.

 Every one of these alloys and coatings causes the string to have a different sound.
 There are no right or wrong choices when it comes to string material.
 It’s a personal choice based on what you hear when you put a string alloy type on your guitar.